molarmanful/bited/docs/manual/start.md

 ![bited editor after creating a new font](assets/new-ed.png){ loading=lazy }

 We'll revisit this editor screen later.
-For now, take a look at the bottom of the screen.
+For now, have a look at the navbar at bottom of the screen.
 There should be a centered row of buttons.
 Click the button with a house (or press ++ctrl+h++) to go back to the start menu.

 ## Load